Northern New York Waterfalls

 "There are actually a few waterfalls on Crane, buy only one that runs (mostly) year round, which as you note is the outlet from the pond.
 There are waterfalls to the north (between Northwest (Bates) ridge and Northeast ridge), east (a few small falls to the east of the pond) and south that run primarily in spring, though may also run after a good rainstorm when the ground is saturated.

-"The "blue trail" (blue markers) up from Putnam Junction or down from the pond parallels the course of the water.
-Please note that a good portion of the lower trail is on private property.
+"The 'blue trail' (blue markers) up from Putnam Junction or down from the pond parallels the course of the water.
+Please note that a good portion of the lower trail is on private property."

 Hover on any of the thumbnails to see an enlarged image